Student Organizations

 Wellness Education Club

-The WE Club is dedicated to promoting interest and participation in the Health & Physical Education profession but all students are welcome to participate.
+The WE Club is dedicated to promoting interest and participation in the Health & Physical Education profession, but all students are welcome to participate.
 Our purpose is to share knowledge related to the field, provide fellowship among students and faculty, and raise funds for professional development and conference attendance.
+In our meetings, you can expect fun new games, fundraising planning, and ideas, as well as a debrief of new teaching tactics, advice to future educators, and games that come back with us after conferences.

 Learn More